 This one was targeted at run-down floating homes that existed on the Altamaha River.
 Neighbors found the houseboats ugly and were concerned about pollution.
 The Georgia state legislature passed a law in 1992 that living on a houseboat was illegal.

 3. No one may carry an ice cream cone in their back pocket if it is Sunday.

 This is another one that sounds weird but has a source!
 Horse thieves apparently used to put ice cream cones in their back pocket to lure horses away.
 We're not really sure why this is only applicable one day of the week, but we suspect it might be related to horses being tied up during church.

 4. In Acworth, all citizens must own a rake.

-This one was passed in jest, but it's still on the books.
+This crazy law in Georgia was passed in jest, but it's still on the books.
 A nearby city, Kennesaw, passed a law in 1982 declaring all citizens had to own a gun.
 Acworth retaliated saying all of their citizens needed a rake.

 5. In Athens-Clarke County, adult bookstores may not sell alcohol.

 This is also a law in Tennessee, though many adult bookstore owners have attempted to fight it in court.

 6. Also in Athens-Clarke County: if you want to read your favorite book in public to your friends, do it before 2:45 AM.